-System Shock's rendering engine uses two files for shading and lighting effects: SHADTABL.DAT and BWTABL.DAT (the latter presumably for the night vision hardware.)
-Several additional color maps exist in the data directory which aren't referenced by the game's executable: these are GRYNTABL.DAT, MONGTABL.DAT, WHYTTABL.DAT, and AMBRTABL.DAT (with the latter only present in the floppy disk version.)
+System Shock's rendering engine uses two files for shading and lighting effects: SHADTABL.DAT and BWTABL.DAT (the latter for the night vision hardware).
+Several additional color maps exist in the data directory which aren't referenced by the game's executable: these are GRYNTABL.DAT, MONGTABL.DAT, WHYTTABL.DAT, and AMBRTABL.DAT (with the latter only present in the floppy disk version).

-These may have been used for some preliminary colored lighting effects, or for the "tint" effect caused by force fields, though the latter is ultimately done using the normal color map files.
+In the game's source code, the function that handles setting up these color tables (fr_set_cluts in FRSETUP.C) takes four arguments, named base, bwclut, greenclut, and amberclut, but the game reuses the same monochrome ("bw") table for the last two as well.
+These may have been used for some preliminary colored lighting effects or for the "tint" effect caused by force fields, though the latter is ultimately done using the normal color map files.
 Using a hex editor, these files can be used to replace the regular color map(s).
 They all have fewer entries than the maps that are used, so anything below a certain light level becomes pitch black.

 When using these color tables, the renderer will sometimes also fail to draw surfaces in or near dark areas, probably because of the lack of proper color information.
 This can result in visible "holes" in the world where you can see the scrolling starfield background in place of the correct level geometry: